nebriv/VTOLVR-TacviewLogger/README.md

 	 - GentleLeviathan, Temperz87,  THE GREAT OVERLORD OF ALL CHEESE, and many more people.
 Everyone has supported me in someway or another - whether it is through long and late nights of debugging, feedback on videos and GIFS, or just supportive commentary when the rough got rougher.
  - F/A-26B on the VTOL VR Discord Channel
 	 - He provided guidance and a couple of custom plane models to use within Tacview.
+ - TheFalcon
+ 	 - He graciously created the header image you see above!
+Check out his awesome work at https://twitter.com/RallyPointComic